Lycium

 Lycium is a genus of flowering plants in the nightshade family, Solanaceae.
 The genus has a disjunct distribution around the globe, with species occurring on most continents in temperate and subtropical regions.
 South America has the most species, followed by North America and southern Africa.
 There are several scattered across Europe and Asia, and one is native to Australia.
-Common English names for plants of this genus include box-thorn and desert-thorn.
+Common English names for plants of this genus include box-thorn, wolfberry, and desert-thorn.
+Plants of the World Online currently accepts 101 species.
+Other estimates are of 70 to 80 species.

-There are about 70 to 80 species.
-The most common are Lycium barbarum and Lycium chinense, whose fruits (wolfberries or goji berries) are a traditional food crop in China.

 Etymology

-The generic name Lycium is derived from the Greek word λυκιον (lykion), which was applied by Pliny the Elder (23-79) and Pedanius Dioscorides (ca. 40-90) to a plant known as dyer's buckthorn.
+The generic name Lycium is derived from the Greek word λυκιον (lykion), which was applied by Pliny the Elder (23-79) and Pedanius Dioscorides (ca. 40–90) to a plant known as dyer's buckthorn.
 It was probably a Rhamnus species and was named for Lycia (Λυκία), the ancient southern Anatolian region in which it grew.
 The berry is called lycii fructus ("lycium fruit") in old Latin pharmacological texts.